MaddoxCRoy/QuantHackathon25/README.md

 # QUANTHACKATHON25

-This project is designed to analyze **market regimes, predict market states (Bull, Bear, Static), and implement a Kelly Criterion-based trading strategy**.
+This project is designed to analyze **market regimes, predict market states (Bull, Bear, Static)**.
 The project is divided into **three questions**, each addressing a different aspect of market analysis.

 ---